Single- versus Multi-Carrier Terahertz-Band Communications: A Comparative Study: Key Performance Indicators for SC/MC Waveform Performance Evaluation

 \subsection{Transceiver Complexity}

 The computational complexity of the studied SC/MC transceivers is arguably the most important KPI to consider, given the limited processing capabilities at Tbps and the need for low-cost and low-power solutions.
-Without loss of generality, we only consider the number of real multiplications per unit of time in the modulation and demodulation processes.
+Without loss of generality, the computations only consider the number of real multiplications per unit of time in the modulation, demodulation, and equalization processes.
+The complexity of channel coding and decoding are important in their own right but not included in our study.